aldanor/hdf5-rust/README.md

 ### Windows

-Until the official MSVC tooling lands in stable Rust (presumably in 1.2.0), we can only support the gcc build of HDF5 binaries on Windows.
+Until the official MSVC tooling lands becomes mature enough in stable Rust, we can only support the gcc build of HDF5 binaries on Windows.
 Since the official binaries from [HDF-Group](http://www.hdfgroup.org/) are built with MSVC, a few extra step are required to get everything working.
 Instructions for building HDF5 on Windows can be found